 The Bottom Line

 Lead scoring takes the guesswork out of determining your most promising leads.
 At a quick glance, you can find the leads who best match your criteria.
 Or, save even more time by filtering your leads based on their lead score.
-As a sales manager, you can ensure no promising lead has slipped through the cracks.
+With Freshsales CRM, you can easily set up and automate lead scoring to ensure no promising lead slips through the cracks.
+Click here to start a free trial.